Perfectionnement professionnel continu

 jessica.nbcope@gmail.com

-A Public Health Inspector with 18 years of experience, started in Ontario then moved back to NB where she has been working for the Department of Justice and Public Safety for the past 12 years.
-Jessica has been a CIPHI member since 2004.
+A Public Health Inspector with many years of experience, started in Ontario then moved back to NB where she has been working for the Department of Justice and Public Safety.
 As a bilingual Public Health Inspector she is excited to have joined CoPE in 2022 so she can further contribute to CIPHI by getting more involved with the organization.

 Jessica enjoys family movie night outdoors during the summer and going on family vacation to Disney World.